pinosante/VAM-Character-Fusion/README.md

 12. Save the new child appearance.

 # Are you a professional coder?
 Hah!
 If you would look at the code, you would know the answer.
-Which is: NO.
+Which is: no.

 # Can I help you, or give feedback on your code?
 Yes, please.
 I'd love to improve my coding skills.